fghjorth/vkme16/README.md

 Gerber, A. S., Green, D. P., & Larimer, C. W. (2008).
 Social pressure and voter turnout: Evidence from a large-scale field experiment. *American Political Science Review*, 102(01), 33-48.

 Gerber, A. S., Gruber, J., & Hungerman, D. M. (2016).
 Does Church Attendance Cause People to Vote?
 Using Blue Laws’ Repeal to Estimate the Effect of Religiosity on Voter Turnout. *British Journal of Political Science*, 46(03), 1–20.

+Ladd, J. M., & Lenz, G. S. (2009).
+Exploiting a rare communication shift to document the persuasive power of the news media. *American Journal of Political Science*, 53(2), 394-410.